Collaboration tools

 /client/media/share_content/en.png

-After that the application window will be minimized and the control panel will appear in the right bottom corner of the screen.
-This window will be displayed on top of all windows during the whole sharing period.
-Other conference participants will see your self-view video instead.
+Then, the application window will be minimized and the stream control widget will be displayed in the upper part of the screen.
+It will be displayed on top of other windows all the time while the content is shared.
+Other meeting participants will see your self-view instead.

 /client/media/content_sharing_window/en.png

-The content control window contains the following elements:
+The translation control window contains the following elements:

-• /client/media/gui/view_content/end/en.png button to disable content sharing: the minimized application window is maximized in one click
+• /client/media/gui/view_content/end/en.png button to disable content sharing: when clicked, the minimized window of TrueConf client application will be maximized.

 • /client/media/gui/view_content/control/en.png button to view the list of participants who gained [remote control over your desktop](#desktop-control-settings) during a conference (here you can disable this option)